topcoder-platform/tc-notifications/README.md

 ## Verification

 - start the app following above sections
+- note that if you use the Heroku app, the app may be in sleep after some long idle time, you need to call any Postman test, e.g. the listNotifications test, so that the app wakes up, during wake up, the Heroku PostgreSQL database will be cleared and re-initialized
-- in Postman, using the bus API collection and environment, run the `POST /events` / `Post Connect event` test, you may run it multiple times to create multiple events in Kafka, then you may watch the console output in the app, it should show info about handling the events
+- in Postman, using the bus API collection and environment, run the `POST /events` / `Post event - XXX` tests, you may run it multiple times to create multiple events in Kafka, then you may watch the console output in the app, it should show info about handling the events
 - in Postman, using the notification server API collection and environment, run the tests